jbaldwin/libcoro/.githooks/readme-template.md

 ### shared_mutex
 The `coro::shared_mutex` is a thread safe async tool to allow for multiple shared users at once but also exclusive access.
 The lock is acquired strictly in a FIFO manner in that if the lock is currenty held by shared users and an exclusive attempts to lock, the exclusive waiter will suspend until all the _current_ shared users finish using the lock.
 Any new users that attempt to lock the mutex in a shared state once there is an exclusive waiter will also wait behind the exclusive waiter.
 This prevents the exclusive waiter from being starved.

+The `coro::shared_mutex` requires a `executor_type` when constructed to be able to resume multiple shared waiters when an exclusive lock is released.
+This allows for all of the pending shared waiters to be resumed concurrently.

 ```C++
 ${EXAMPLE_CORO_SHARED_MUTEX_CPP}